Ching367436/ethernaut-motorbike-solution-after-decun-upgrade/README.md

 # Ethernaut Motorbike Solution (After Dencun Upgrade)
 Following the Dencun upgrade, the `selfdestruct` opcode behavior has been modified (EIP-6780).
 This change means that the selfdestruct no longer removes the contract code from the blockchain, rendering the Motorbike challenge seemingly unsolvable.
 However, there is a new approach to tackle this, which we will outline in this write-up.

-## The solution before the upgrade
+## The solution before the Dencun upgrade

 > Ethernaut's motorbike has a brand-new upgradeable engine design.
 >